PENGUINCODER1/Website/art.md

 # Art Section
-### This is all the art I have made, as well as some others people may have posted onto here!
+### This is a little showcase of art that has been published by me or others onto this specific part of the Eclipse Base

 ## Art I've made
 * [Lighting](art/AMnoname1.md)